Field Day

 • TSRC provides an educational resource to our members, the public at large, and area schools for Amateur Radio, electronic communications, and related technologies.

-• We provide radio communications and safety support for public service events such as the Audrey Prouty Century Ride for cancer research, CROP walks, road races, and similar charitable fund raisers in the area.
+• We provide or assist with radio communications and safety support for public service events such as the Audrey Prouty Century Ride for cancer research, CROP walks, road races, and similar charitable fund raisers in the area.

 • In times of emergency, we provide radio communication support to federal, state and local government agencies and non-government organizations through our participation in the West Central NH Amateur Radio Emergency Service (ARES).
 All members are encouraged to join and get some basic training.